googleworkspace/google-chat-samples/node/accounts-app/README.md

 ### Deploying the Cloud Function

 1. In your working directory, deploy the Cloud function with the following command:
-`gcloud functions deploy accountsBot --runtime nodejs8 --trigger-http`
+`gcloud functions deploy accountsApp --runtime nodejs8 --trigger-http`

 ### Set the permissions on the data